Complete Guide to Trekking in Andaman and Nicobar Islands

 5. Baratang to Limestone Cave Trek

-The main tourist attractions in Baratang include the limestone cave formations at Nayadera and the extensive mangrove-covered creeks.
-The island is renowned for its limestone deposits, which can be found both above ground and underground, creating fascinating formations and layers.
-Visitors can easily catch a boat from the Nilambur jetty to reach the renowned caves.
-Along the way, they can enjoy the picturesque coastline lined with mangrove forests and navigate through canals covered with mangroves, adding an extra thrill to the journey.
+The main tourist attractions on Baratang Island include the limestone caves at Nayadera and the extensive mangrove-covered creeks.
+Baratang Island is renowned for its limestone deposits, which can be found both above ground and underground, creating fascinating formations and layers.
+Visitors can easily catch a boat from the Nilambur jetty to reach the renowned limestone caves.
+Along the way, they can enjoy the picturesque coastline lined with mangrove forests and paddy fields.
+Navigating canals covered with mangroves, adds an extra thrill to the journey.

 Distance: 1.2 kilometers